IBM/charts/repo/ibm-helm/ibm-itxa-prod.md

 7. Create The following Kubernetes Secrets per [the instructions below](#install-persistent-related-objects-in-openshift): itxa-db-secret, tls-itxa-secret, itxa-ingress-secret and itxa-user-secret.
 8. Create Role, RBAC, Pod Security Policy, Cluster Role, Cluster Rolebinding, and Security Context Constraint [using sample yamls below](#podsecuritypolicy-requirements)
     **Red Hat OpenShift SecurityContextConstraints Requirements** and **PodSecurityPolicy Requirements**
 9. Configure the proper JDBC driver to match the Database you are using.
-Populate global.database.dbDriver in values.yaml with valid values ojdbc8.jar, db2jcc4.jar or mssql-jdbc-12.10.1.jre8.jar for supported databases Oracle, DB2 or MSSQL respectively.
+Populate `global.database.dbDriver` in values.yaml with valid values `ojdbc11.jar`, `db2jcc4.jar` or `mssql-jdbc-11.2.0.jre17.jar` for supported databases Oracle, DB2 or MSSQL respectively.
 For detailed instructions see [Specifying the proper database driver](#specifying-the-proper-database-driver) below.
 10. Populate necessary sections in the values.yaml that is included with the helm chart.
     1. Set License to true.
     2. Add proper images and tags and pull secret for your repo.